 To determine the school of assignment based on your address for this school year, see the MapNet Web School Attendance Zone Locator (https://muscogee.k12.ga.us/Divisions/OperationsAndFacilities/Transportation/BusStops).
 The school identified for a particular address reflects the assignment for the current school year.
 The descriptions and maps of school attendance zones available in the MCSD website, in the Columbus City Planning Division website, or in the local newspapers are intended for general reference only.

 Parents or Legal Guardians requesting a Hardship transfer must provide evidence of a compelling reason for requesting the transfer.
 Bus transportation is not provided by the school district for hardship transfers.
-The deadline for hardship transfer requests closed May 16, 2014, at 5:00 P.M.
+The deadline for hardship transfer requests closed on the last of April of 2018, at 5:00 P.M.
 Parents of students new to the school district for the coming year may request hardship transfer forms from the school or at Central Registration at the time of enrollment and submitted to the Director of Student Services at the Muscogee County Public Education Center.

 Specialized programs of study are offered at Britt David, Clubview, Dimon, Downtown, Hannan, St. Mary’s, and Wynnton elementary schools; at Arnold, East Columbus, Fort, and Richards middle schools; and at all high schools.
 Parents of students interested in attending a magnet school/program should contact the desired school for information about the program and application process.
 Transportation is provided for students attending those schools/programs provided their residence is more than one and one-half miles from the school.